 NYU Shanghai writing courses serve as an introduction to academic writing and inquiry at the university level.
 Students learn how to closely read academic, argumentative, and narrative texts; how to provide an interpretation supported by evidence; how to build logical arguments and develop research questions; and how to adapt their writing to different genres and audiences.
 In these courses, students come to see writing as a process, one that sharpens their thinking and allows them to pursue the questions that feel most urgent to them.
-The habits, dispositions, and skills taught in these classes them.
-The habits, dispositions, and skills taught in these classes may be transferred to communication in a variety of channels-academic, civic, business, personal, and creative.
+The habits, dispositions, and skills taught in these classes may be transferred to communication in a variety of channels--academic, civic, business, personal, and creative.
 The capacities for critical analysis and nuanced self-expression developed in Writing Program classes will prove useful whatever a student's future career.